Casio CZ synthesizers: Digital Controlled Wave (DCW)

 The DCW adjusts the magnitude of phase distortion that is applied to the oscillator.
 For non-resonant wave shapes, the DCW value adjusts the oscillator's harmonic content such that minimum setting produces a sine wave, while maximum setting produces the selected wave shape.
 For resonant-type wave shapes, the DCW value instead controls the perceived resonant frequency.
 The DCW can be modified using an 8-stage envelope, thus changing the timbre of the sound over time.
-In this capacity, it was described by Casio in the CZ-1's manual as being phase distortion synthesis's equivalent of the VCF (voltage-controlled filter) in analogue synthesisers.
+In this capacity, it was described by Casio in the CZ-1's manual as being phase distortion synthesis's equivalent of the VCF (voltage-controlled filter) in analogue synthesizers.

 Digital Controlled Amplifier (DCA)

-The DCA (which determined how loud a given oscillator was at a given moment) was also modulated by another dedicated 8-stage envelope generator.
-The DCW and DCA also had a "key follow" feature; which determined how much higher notes affected a sound, making the DCW have a more dull sound with less harmonics with higher notes, and making the DCA envelope faster for higher notes.
+The DCA (which determined how loud a given oscillator is at a given moment) was also modulated by another dedicated 8-stage envelope generator.
+The DCW and DCA also had a "key follow" feature, which changes the character of the envelope the higher you go on the keyboard, with the DCW producing a gradually more dull sound the higher you go and the DCA envelope acting faster the higher you go.